 Throughout our history, the NEA has joined in partnership to move policies that would address inequities in education, but we understand now that racial justice in education requires movement beyond racial equity.
 A lack of movement will keep us at the precipice of doing a lot with limited ability to sustain it.

 - We have a deep understanding of racial history and the trauma caused and are able to acknowledge its presence throughout systems, norms, practices and policies.

 - We focus on solutions that will build power (political, economic, civic, community) for the most sharply impacted communities and people.

-- We effectively use racial impact assessment tools and develop racial justice action plans
+- We effectively use racial impact assessment tools & develop racial justice action plans.

-- We shift and share power, program, and resources
+- We shift and share power, program, & resources.

 - Fostering understanding of key concepts such as systemic (institutional and structural) racism, implicit bias, racial equity and multiracial systemic solutions.

 - Develop shared knowledge and conceptual clarity that supports normalizing explicit and constructive conversations about race.

 Goal: Equip and prepare members and leaders with skills to use the strategies to take action to advance racial justice.